 When shopping for a mortgage, it’s very important to pick a suitable loan product for your unique situation.
 Today, we’ll compare two popular loan programs, the “30-year fixed mortgage vs. the 7-year ARM.”

-We all know about the traditional 30-year fixed – it’s a 30-year loan that never adjusts.
+We all know about the traditional 30-year fixed – it’s a 30-year loan with an interest rate that never adjusts.
 Pretty simple, right?

 But what about the 7-year ARM, or more specifically, the 7/1 ARM?
-It’s an adjustable-rate mortgage and a fixed-rate mortgage.
+It’s an adjustable-rate mortgage and a fixed-rate mortgage, all in one.
 Sounds a little bit more complicated…

 Let’s break it down.
 During the first seven years, the mortgage rate is fixed, meaning it won’t change.
-And for the remaining 23 years the rate is adjustable, and can change once per year.
+And for the remaining 23 years, the rate is adjustable, and can change once per year.
 That’s where the number 1 comes in.

 This makes the 7-year ARM a so-called “hybrid” adjustable-rate mortgage, which is actually good news.

 Why Choose the 7-Year ARM?